-2014/15 has seen continued growth on the route and the need for the region to have direct access to a global hub airport.
-The extremely high proportion of passengers who use the service to connect for onward travel from Amsterdam has amply demonstrated this.
+2014/15 has seen continued growth on the route and the need for the region to have direct access to a global hub airport has been amply demonstrated by the extremely high proportion of passengers who use the service to connect for onward travel from Amsterdam.

-Glasgow - Barra 🗲
+Glasgow - Barra

-One of the main recommendations in the Regional Air Service Development Study - undertaken by Northpoint Aviation in 2012/13 and 2013/14 - was for key stakeholders to share the study findings.
-This includes results of an online survey to capture potential new demand on various existing and new routes with Loganair, to allow them to consider whether the evidence supported additional flights between Barra and Glasgow.
+One of the main recommendations in the Regional Air Service Development Study - undertaken by Northpoint Aviation in 2012/13 and 2013/14 - was for key stakeholders to share the study findings (including results of an online survey to capture potential new demand on various existing and new routes) with Loganair to allow them to consider whether the evidence supported additional flights between Barra and Glasgow.